 Otto-Friedrich-University Bamberg, Working Paper BOPIR 9/2009, Bamberg.

-Digital Separation?
-Data Imaginaries in China and the US (with Maximilian Mayer)
+Digital Polarity Theory: Digital Fragmentation and the Global Economy (with Maximilian Mayer)